Apple export

 Export to India

-In 2004, a strategic partnership was signed, based on shared values and a commitment to upholding the global order.
-This partnership gained further significance in 2020 with the adoption of the EU–India Roadmap to 2025, which outlined ambitious goals for future cooperation.
-In 2022, the Trade and Technology Council was established, marking another step toward deepening trade relations.
+In 2004, a strategic partnership founded on shared values and commitment to the global order was established.
+This partnership has gained significance following the approval of a roadmap for the strategic partnership for 2020-2025 in 2020, which outlines ambitious objectives for future cooperation.
+In 2022, the establishment of the Trade and Technology Council marked another significant milestone towards enhancing trade collaboration.

 Export to Vietnam

-Trade relations between the European Union and Vietnam in the agricultural sector have gained significant importance since February 12, 2020, when the Free Trade Agreement and the Investment Protection Agreement were signed.
-These key agreements came into force on August 1, 2020, bringing about revolutionary changes—namely, the near-complete elimination of tariffs between the two parties.
-As a result, trade between the EU and Vietnam gained new momentum.
+Trade relations between the European Union and Vietnam in the agricultural sector have gained significantly in importance since 12 February 2020, when a free trade agreement and an investment protection agreement were signed.
+These key documents entered into force on August 1, 2020, and brought about revolutionary changes – the almost complete removal of customs duties between the two parties[1].
+As a result, trade between the EU and Vietnam has gained new momentum.

-These agreements are not merely legal formalities but practical tools that drive the economies of both regions.
-Their goals go beyond increasing trade—they also aim to support sustainable development and generate long-term economic benefits.
-As a result, Vietnam has become the EU’s second-largest trading partner in the Association of Southeast Asian Nations (ASEAN), second only to Singapore.
+These agreements are not just legal formalities, but fundamental tools to drive the economies of both regions.
+Their aim is not only to increase trade but also to support sustainable development and bring long-term economic benefits.
+Consequently, Vietnam has become the EU’s second-largest trading partner in the Association of Southeast Asian Nations (ASEAN), behind only Singapore.